Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Conclusions

 \section{Conclusions}

-We have introduced a new causal lifting scheme, the \emph{Causal Complementation Algorithm} (CCA), for factoring arbitrary causal two-channel FIR PR filter banks.
-The CCA uses Gaussian elimination to factor causal PR transfer matrices into causal lifting steps, making it more general than the causal version of Daubechies and Sweldens' method for factoring unimodular FIR filter banks using the Extended Euclidean Algorithm (EEA) for Laurent polynomials~\cite{DaubSwel98}.
-The causal version of the EEA method puts the entire determinantal degree of the matrix being factored into a \hyperref[CDF75_EEA_col1]{single diagonal delay matrix} at the end of the factorization whereas the CCA allows users to factor off lifting matrices accompanied by \hyperref[CDF75_PWD_WSGLS_anal_lifting]{user-specified diagonal delay matrices} at multiple points in the factorization.
-This capability can be used to generate causal lifting factorizations not obtainable using the causal EEA, including a \hyperref[CDF75_PWD_WSGLS_anal_lifting]{causal analogue} of the unimodular \hyperref[CDF75_PWA_anal]{WS group lifting factorization} of the linear phase CDF(7,5) cubic B-spline wavelet filter bank.
+We introduce a new method, the \emph{Causal Complementation Algorithm} (CCA), for factoring causal FIR perfect reconstruction transfer matrices into causal lifting steps (elementary matrices).
+Daubechies and Sweldens~\cite{DaubSwel98} factored \emph{unimodular} filter banks using the Extended Euclidean Algorithm (EEA) for Laurent polynomials, but the CCA is more general, using Gaussian elimination to generate more causal lifting factorizations than those produced using the causal version of the EEA method.
+This includes a \hyperref[CDF75_PWD_WSGLS_anal_lifting]{causal linear phase analogue} of a \hyperref[CDF75_PWA_anal]{unimodular linear phase lifting factorization} for the CDF(7,5) cubic B-spline wavelet filter bank that is not generated by the causal EEA approach.

+The causal EEA works within a single row or column of $\mathbf{H}(z)$, effectively limiting the EEA to constructing at most four lifting factorizations of a given filter bank (using classical polynomial division), no matter how big the matrix polynomial order of $\mathbf{H}(z)$ is.
+The EEA method constructs an augmentation matrix that is in turn lifted to $\mathbf{H}(z)$, further limiting possible factorizations by putting the entire determinant of $\mathbf{H}(z)$ into a \hyperref[CDF75_EEA_col1]{single diagonal delay matrix}, which can lead to ill-conditioned factorizations~\cite{Bris:24:Causal-Complementation-Algorithm}.
+The CCA, in comparison, factors the whole matrix $\mathbf{H}(z)$ from the outset and enables strategies like \hyperref[sec:Study:Other]{switching the row or column in which division takes place} that have no EEA analogue.
+The CCA allows the user to factor off diagonal delay matrices at will using the \hyperref[alg:SGDA]{Slightly Generalized Division Algorithm}, expanding the choice of lifting factorizations that can be obtained.